AltamarMx/EnerHabitat/README.md

 :---: | :---: | :---: | :---: | :---: |:---: | :---: | :---: | :---: | :---: | :---:
  ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ...

-#### Tsa
+### Tsa

-Calculates the sun-air temperature and solar irradiance per second for the average day.
+Calculates the sun-air temperature and solar irradiance per second for the average day

 ```python
 import enerhabitat as eh